gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 }
 ```

 Restart the development server and open or refresh Graph*i*QL.
-Then, run this query to see our new slugs.
+Then run this query to see our new slugs.

 ```graphql
 {